symmetryinvestments/concurrency/README.md

 - `take`.
 Emits at most the first n values.
 - `transform`.
 Applies a tranformation function to each value.
+- `filter`.
+Filters out all values where predicate is false.
 - `scan`.
 Applies an accumulator function with seed to each value.
 - `sample`.
 Forwards the latest value of the base Stream every time the trigger Stream emits a value.
 If the base stream hasn't produced a (new) value the trigger is ignored.
 - `via`.
 Starts the Stream on the context of another Sender.